Thursday, April 9, 2026

 Dieser Beitrag ist auch verfügbar auf: Deutsch

-There is a wide gap between desire and reality in Austria’s care sector: The vast majority (81%) would like to live at home for as long as possible and be supported there if necessary.
-However, the lion’s share of public funds continues to flow into inpatient services, while the expansion of the outpatient and mobile care system is lagging behind demand.
-Hilfswerk has now pointed out this discrepancy – backed up with data from a comprehensive study by the Market Institute.
+In Austria’s care system, there is a wide gap between what people want and what reality offers: The vast majority (81%) would like to live at home for as long as possible and receive support there when necessary.
+Yet the lion’s share of public funds continues to go toward inpatient care, while the expansion of outpatient and mobile care services lags behind demand.
+The Hilfswerk has now drawn attention to this discrepancy—backed up by data from a comprehensive study conducted by the Market Institute.

 Wish: Care at home, affordability is a concern